 This user will see the lock icon next to shifts and will still be able to continue to edit shifts even when the lock is on.
 There will be no need to unlock shifts to make edits.

 - For example, as a user who has 'edit pay' permission off.

-This user will see shifts greyed out when shifts are locked.
-They will not be able to make any changes without a super user unlocking the shifts for them, or making changes on their behalf.
+This user will not be able to make any changes without a super user unlocking the shifts for them, or making changes on their behalf.